docker/buildx/README.md

 Buildx is a Docker CLI plugin that extends the `docker build` command with the full support of the features provided by [Moby BuildKit](https://github.com/moby/buildkit) builder toolkit.
 It provides the same user experience as `docker build` with many new features like creating scoped builder instances and building against multiple nodes concurrently.

-After installation, buildx can be accessed through the `docker buildx` command.  `docker buildx build` is the command for starting a new build.
+After installation, buildx can be accessed through the `docker buildx` command with Docker 19.03.  `docker buildx build` is the command for starting a new build.
+With Docker versions older than 19.03 buildx binary can be called directly to access the `docker buildx` subcommands.

 ```
 $ docker buildx build .